derhansen/logwatch-modsec2/README.md

 -

-The filter has been tested with ModSecurity 2 version 2.7.1 and the OWASP ModSecurity Core Rule Set (CRS)
+The filter has been tested with ModSecurity 2 version 2.7.1 and the OWASP ModSecurity Core Rule Set (CRS) It also works with ModSecurity 2 version 2.6

 Installation